Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 # Intro

 Growing interest in Vision Language Action models for robotics applications currently faces a very high barrier to entry due to their complexity.
 This is especially hard for the learning community, where the requirement to rent cloud GPUs and set up distributed training poses an additional hurdle on top of existing challenges such as robot hardware, data collection, and model training.
-As a result, we observed an unfortunate trend where users obtain significantly worse results compared to much more basic models like ACT, which at least exhibit predictive spatial generalisation.
+As a result, we observed an unfortunate trend where users obtain significantly worse results compared to much more basic models like [ACT](https://arxiv.org/abs/2304.13705), which at least exhibit predictive spatial generalisation.

 To address this issue, we decided to implement a VLA model based on a compact Vision Language Model that can be fine tuned and run for inference on a consumer grade GPU.
 In particular, our requirement to keep the model below 1B parameters left us with an almost unchallenged choice of [SmolVLM2](https://huggingface.co/blog/smolvlm2).
-In a sense, we are following in the steps of SmolVLA, but with a different set of design choices.
+In a sense, we are following in the steps of [SmolVLA](https://arxiv.org/abs/2506.01844), but with a different set of design choices.

 Another gap we aimed to address is the lack of clear recipes for reproducing claimed results.
 Combined with the unclear impact of various design choices, this creates a situation that is difficult to untangle.

 To this end, we implemented one of the most straightforward action discretisation mechanisms from [VLA-0](https://arxiv.org/abs/2510.13054) and conducted a careful study of key design choices on established simulation benchmarks.
 Our resulting model achieved one of the highest scores on the [LIBERO](https://libero-project.github.io/main.html) benchmark, which mostly reflects current limitations of simulation benchmarks rather than the unique capabilities of our model.
 We plan to address this issue and adapt our model to real world problems in future work.

-# Design choices oblation and finding best params for VLA-0
+# Design choices ablation and finding best params for VLA-0

 ## What We Did
 We ran systematic ablations on PushT to isolate what matters for training VLAs.
 We tested: